tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 sort l = forget (fromList l)
 ```

-Though that's not quite what we had set up to write.
+Though that's not quite what we had set out to write.
 We wanted

 ```haskell
 sortBy :: (a->a->Ordering) -> [a] -> [a]